Model selection criteria for regression models with splines and the automatic localization of knots: Simulation studies

-The proposed method was applied in simulated data to evaluate its performance in several scenarios.
-We considered the cubic B-splines with one knot at $t_1=50$, two knots at $t_1=25$ and $t_2=75$ and three knots at $t_1=25$, $t_2=50$ and $t_3=75$ as underlying functions.
-These functions are shown in Figure \ref{fig:spline}.
+We apply the proposed method in synthetic data to evaluate its performance in several scenarios.
+Figure~\ref{fig:spline} shows the cubic B-splines underlying functions considered: in the left panel with a knot at $t_1=50$, in the central panel with two knots located at $t_1=25$ and $t_2=75$, and the right panel with three knots at $t_1=25$, $t_2=50$, and $t_3=75$.

-From each of the functions, data were generated with the addition of zero mean normal noise with variance according to three signal to noise ratio values (SNR), SNR = 3, 6, and 9 and two sample sizes, $n=100$, and $1000$.
-After data generation, our proposed automatic knots selection method was applied to estimate the number of knots and their locations with $\delta =15$ for minimum knots distance.
-This process was repeated $1000$ times for each scenario and the proportion of right estimated number of knots, the sample mean, median, standard deviation (SD) for the estimated knots and a 95$\%$ confidence interval (CI) for the knots were obtained.
-The results are shown in Tables \ref{tab:1knot}, \ref{tab:2knots}, and \ref{tab:3knots} for the underlying function with one knot at $t_1=50$, two knots at $t_1=25$ and $t_2=75$ and three knots at $t_1=25$, $t_2=50$ and $t_3=75$ respectively.
+We take samples from each of the tree functions with additional zero mean normal noise with variance according to three signal to noise ratio values (SNR), SNR = 3, 6, and 9 and two sample sizes, $n=100$, and $1000$.
+We apply the proposed method to estimate the number and location of the knots considering $\delta =15$ for minimum knots distance.
+This process was repeated $1000$ times for each scenario to obtain the mean, median, standard deviation (SD) of the estimated knots, also the proportion of correctly estimated number of knots and the $95\%$ confidence interval (CI).
+Tables \ref{tab:1knot}, \ref{tab:2knots}, and \ref{tab:3knots} show the proportion of correctly estimated number of knots for the three underlying functions in Figure~\ref{fig:spline}.

-In fact, the proposed method had a great performance in the simulations, with accurate estimation of the number and locations of the knots in practically all the scenarios considered.
-Even for a low SNR, in the case SNR=3, the method produced knots estimates very close to the true knots and with low standard deviation values.
+In fact, our method accurately estimated the number and location of the knots in the majority of the scenarios considered.
+Even for low SNR value (SNR=3), the estimates were very close to the true knots location with low standard deviation values.
 As expected, estimates improved as SNR and/or $n$ increased.
 The curve estimates with the true values of the knots, mean and median values for the estimated knots are shown in Figure \ref{fig:fit}, boxplots and histograms of the estimated knots are presented in Figures \ref{fig:bp} and \ref{fig:hist}, respectively, for $n=100$.
 The behavior of the estimates for $n=1000$ was similar.